 “Guilt trip” – Alex, 34, Truck Driver – Using remorse or regret to draw out the situation or make one feel worse is another method of playing games.
 Any unnecessary emotion, especially crying, goes in this category.
 No one is saying women shouldn’t cry or be emotional, but not for everything and not just to get your way.
 Passing the buck, rubbing it in, and piling it on to a disagreement all come to mind here.
 Phrases like, “See what you made me do?” or “I’m sorry, but it’s your fault because…” are all attached here.
 Finding a way to make it his fault or make him feel even worse will drive a wedge between you two and become exhausting emotionally.

-There is no one definition that tells the story of what a man means by you’re playing games.
+There is no one definition that tells the story of what a man means when he says you’re playing games.
 For a good man, it could be him being tired of fighting through your imaginary list and barriers as to why you can’t date or take the next step.
 For a bad man, you playing games could be you having the audacity to have standards and not allow me to waste your time.
 The best way to avoid games is to just be direct, honest, and transparent about what you want, don’t want and need.
-Don’t play games, test or give hints, just say it plain, keep it simple; there is no need to talk in code or exhibit any type of psychological theatrics.
+Don’t play games, test or give hints, just say it plain, keep it simple.
+There is no need to talk in code or exhibit any type of psychological theatrics.

 Follow Johnny on Instagram : @slin_k_polymath